test pic

 Jensen Door Knobs

-Oscar Jensen, a mortician in the late nineteenth century, died amidst rumors that he was stealing valuables from the deceased.
-Less than a year after his death, his wife discovered a stolen cache of gold teeth and fillings hidden in the hollow door knobs of their home.
+Oscar Jensen, a mortician in the late nineteenth century, died amidst rumors that he was stealing valuables from corpses.
+After he died, his wife discovered a stolen cache of gold teeth and fillings hidden in hollow door knobs.
 Facing financial hardship, she reluctantly began selling the treasures.
-Deeply ashamed, she would whisper into the knob after removing the gold, a promise to repay the debt.
-Eventually she was forced to sell her home, so she removed all of the knobs, sealed them and kept them as reliquaries for her husband's debt.
-She was never able to honor the debt before her death so she entrusted her daughter with the task.
+Deeply ashamed, she whispered into the knob a promise to repay the debt and sealed them with wax.

 Samis Scry Boxes